stg-tud/apsa/2019/0-Organization/Organization.md

 ```bash
 /usr/bin/sed -E -e 's/^\[\..+\:.+\]//' -e 's/^\^[[:space:]]//' -e 's/#[[:space:]]\[fit\]/#/'
 ```
-The program basically removes all non-standard markdown commands which are only used/required by Deskset.
+The program basically removes all non-standard markdown commands which are only used/required by Deckset.
 Hence, if you have suggestions for improvement or if you find typos or more significant issues don't hesitate to create [issues](https://github.com/stg-tud/apsa/issues).
-Pull requests are also very welcome.
+Pull requests can easily be created using the Website and are very welcome.

 ---